Plague doctor: Costume

+Portrayals of the archetypal plague doctor costume of beak-like mask, ankle-length waxed overcoat, gloves, boots, wide-brimmed hat, linen hood, and overcoat date to the early modern period.
+Though these depictions come from satirical writings, political cartoons, and characters of theater; they may have been based in a historical reality.
 The origins of the plague costumes are unclear but have been traced to 17th century Italy and France.
-While plague doctors wore a mask of some form since at least 1373, there is no evidence linking the typical image of the plague doctor costume to medieval plague doctors, and most of the early modern depictions of the costume come from satirical writings and political cartoons.
-Some plague doctors may have worn a special costume consisting of a bird-like beak mask containing aromatic herbs, an ankle-length overcoat, gloves, boots, a wide-brimmed hat, a linen hood, and an outer over-clothing garment.
+Plague doctors may have worn a mask of some form since at least 1373, when Johannes Jacobi recommended the use of masks, but Jacobi gives no physical description of the masks.
+There is no evidence linking the early modern archetypal image of the plague doctor costume to medieval plague doctors.

 There are only two known artifacts of plague masks, both dated to the 17th century and both found in Germany.
 Despite contemporaneous outbreaks in other regions such as Italy, there is no historical evidence of plague in central Europe that would correspond to these masks.
-The masks have glass over the eyes and curved leather "beaks".
+The masks are fabric hoods, with glass or crystal over the eyes and curved leather "beaks".
+It is notable that the glass-covered openings are too widely placed to provide for functional vision.
 One mask has two small nose holes and may have been used as a type of respirator which contained aromatic plants or substances.

-The first known observation of the herbal-stuffed beak was during the 1656–1658 epidemic in Rome.
-The beak could hold dried flowers (like roses and carnations), herbs (like lavender and peppermint), camphor, or a vinegar sponge, as well as juniper berry, ambergris, cloves, labdanum, myrrh, and storax.
+The first known written description of an herbal-stuffed beak mask was during the 1656–1658 epidemic in Rome.
+The beak could hold dried flowers (like roses and carnations), herbs (like lavender and peppermint), camphor, copper, or a vinegar sponge, as well as juniper berry, ambergris, cloves, labdanum, myrrh, and storax.
 The herb-containing mask would have allowed for the doctor to use both hands in examining the patient.
 The purpose of aromatic contents of the mask was to protect the wearer from miasma, a pathogenic form of "bad air" thought to be evidenced by bad smells, such as the smells of sick patients or decaying bodies.